samthebest/dump/BasicSecurity.md

 # Basic Security - Aimed at ALL Ages (but mainly 8 year olds)

+## 0 Intro

+As technology progresses gradually all of ones property will be accessible digitally.
+It is therefore extremly important that young people understand basic security.
+In the future a sufficiently savy hacker will be able to steal everything you own if you do not follow these instructions.
+Learn young.

 ## 1 Passwords

 ### 1.1 Master Passwords